uofuseismo/massociate/examples/magna/README.md

 ## Step 1: Travel Time Tables

 To begin we must generate travel time tables.
-For simplicitly we will use a  1D model and the travel time calculator from [GrowClust](https://github.com/dttrugman/GrowClust).
+For simplicitly we will use a  1D model and the travel time calculator from [GrowClust](https://github.com/interseismic/PhaseLink/blob/master/raytracer.tar.gz).

-The velocity model that we'll use in the Wasatch Front is given by depth (km), V\_p (m/s), V\_s (m/s) tuples
+The velocity model that we'll use in the Wasatch Front is given by depth (km), Vp (km/s), Vs (km/s) tuples

      0.0  3.40 1.95
     5.54  5.90 3.39